CONTENTS IN THIS CHAPTER

 Fig. MORITZ WIEPRECHT TUBA FROM 1835

 In 1883 the slide trombone was reintroduced when the opera bought: 1 Eb-alto slide trombone, one Bb-tenor slide trombone and 2 Bb-tenor-bass slide trombones (with f-valve).
-Fourth trombone parts (contrabass trombone parts and cimbasso parts) was still played on the F-valve trombone.
+Fourth trombone parts (contrabass trombone parts and cimbasso parts) was still played on the F-valve bass trombone.

 In 1927 the Vienna tubist Friederich Tritt played the contrabass trombone part in the Ring in Bayreuth but now surprisingly on a F-slide trombone !
 He later also used it in the Vienna Opera.